mccarthy17mark/mccarthy17mark.github.io/_tutorials/deltaEpsilonLimitDefinition.md

 $$ \lim_{x\to \infty} f(x) = \infty $$

 Using this definition at negative infinity simply requires exchanging some $>$ symbols for $<$ symbols.

-The idea in less technical terms is the following.
-If you give me some outrageously large value that you want my $f(x)$ to surpass (or if you want my $f(x)$ to be within some outrageously small range of the limit), then I can choose some outrageously large number that restricts $x$ (or an outrageously small range about $c$ to restrict $x$) so that your condition is satisfied for all the remaining values of $x$.